TMJ – Temporomandibular Joint Pain

 - Why are you in a relationship where you’re not being heard?

-- What conditioning has led you to this place and time and how can you heal and be released from it
+- What conditioning has led you to this place and time and how can you heal and be released from it?

-- Botox – I am sooo loath to write this down but if you are one of those people who is chewing through your mouthguards and in constant pain then consider Botox or prolotherapy where a sugar solution is injected into the jaw.
+- Botox – I am sooo loath to write this down, but if you are one of those people who is chewing through your mouthguards and in constant pain then consider Botox or prolotherapy where a sugar solution is injected into the jaw.
 This causes an inflammatory response and can lead to healing.
-But remember if you keep clenching you will be chasing the tail of the dog.
+But remember, if you keep clenching you will be chasing the tail of the dog.

-Botox will give you the fastest pain relief, but it doesn’t resolve the underlying cause and it’s not without it’s side-effects.
-Best to treat the root – remove the tension that’s causing the clenching.
+Botox will give you the fastest pain relief, but it doesn’t resolve the underlying cause and it’s not without side-effects.
+Best to treat the root — remove the tension that’s causing the clenching.